Energy resolution limit of a SiPM based scintillation detector

 A. Stoykov et al., “A time resolution study with a plastic scintillator read out by a Geiger-mode Avalanche Photodiode”, Nucl.
 Instr. and Meth.
 A 695 (2012) 202

-A SiPM based ZnS(Ag):6LiF scintillation neutron detector for neutron scattering instrumentation
+A SiPM based ZnS(Ag):6LiF scintillation neutron detector

 The application of SiPMs in such detectors has been hindered by their orders of magnitude higher dark count rate at room temperature.
 We solve this problem by substantially improving the light collection from the scintillator and by using an efficient algorithm for separating the signals from the dark counts.
 The developed prototype detector shows performance parameters comparable or exceeding those of the current PMT based detectors.